Plans and Reports

 The Consolidated Plan is carried out through Annual Action Plans.

-Annual Action Plans provide a summary of how federal funding was spent to meet the specific goals and needs listed in the Consolidated Annual Performance and Evaluation Report (CAPER).
+Annual Action Plans provide a summary of how federal funding was spent to meet the specific goals and needs listed in the Consolidated Plan.

 419 Fulton Street